 - 1. Before either end plate is disassembled, the drive assembly must be removed. - 2.
-Remove air purge hardware from both end plates if so equipped. - 3.
-Loosen the packing gland plate and bearing set screws on both end plates. - 4.
-Remove the hex bolts which fasten the non-drive end plate to the cylinder housing. - 5.
+Loosen the packing gland plate and the bearing set screws on both ends. - 3.
+Remove the hex bolts which fasten the non-drive endplate to the cylinder housing. - 4.
 Pull the non-drive end plate off the rotor shaft.
-Do not attempt to-remove the end plate by forcing a wedge between the end plate and housing.
+Do not attempt to remove the end plate by forcing a wedge between the end plate and housing.
 This could mar the critical machined surfaces of the housing and end plate.
 Do not hammer on the end of the rotor shaft with a steel hammer, as this will deform the shaft.
 If force is required, use a gear puller or use a wood block on the end of the rotor shaft to hammer on.
 Be careful not to damage the center in the end of the rotor shaft.
-Note the number of shims on the non-drive end (shims are not used on Type-2 Airlocks) so that the same number can be re-installed. - 6.
+Note the number of shims on the non-drive end so that the same number can be re-installed. - 5.
 Extract the rotor from the cylinder housing.
-If force is necessary to remove the rotor, use a block of wood on the rotor shaft to hammer on or a gear puller.
-Avoid setting the removed rotor on concrete or other hard surfaces, as the machined rotor blade tips might be damaged.

-- 7. Upon Completion of Steps 4, 5, and 6, remove the hex bolts, which fasten the drive end plate to the cylinder.
+If force is necessary to remove the rotor, use a block of wood on the end of the rotor shaft to hammer on or use a gear puller.
+Avoid setting the removed rotor on concrete or other hard surfaces, as the machined rotor blade tips might be damaged. - 6.
+Upon completion of Steps 3, 4, and 5, remove the hex bolts, which fasten the drive end plate to the cylinder.
 The drive end plate should then be separated from the housing.
 Use a 2 by 4 of the proper length to pound on interior of end plate if force is required.
-Note the number of shims on the drive end (shims are not used on Type-2 Airlocks) of the cylinder housing, so that the same number can be re-installed. - 8.
-If replacement of bearings is necessary, remove the shaft bearing from the end plate by use of a soft metal or fiber drift.
-Do not mar or dent any machined surfaces.
+Note the number of shims on the drive end of the cylinder housing, so that the same number can be re-installed. - 7.
+If replacement of bearings is necessary, remove the shaft bearing from the end plates by use of a soft metal or fiber drift.
+Do not mar or dent machined surfaces.
 See Instruction 1 of Part IV for bearing installation.